 Dairy and meat

 However, studies are inconclusive about the effect of meat and dairy on estrogen levels and cancer risk.
-A 2018 review suggested that estrogen levels in milk are not high enough to affect human health.
+A

 More research is needed on meat, dairy, and estrogen levels.

 Alcohol may also heighten some effects of low testosterone.
 For example, alcohol is high in calories, and can lead to weight gain.